Safety Helmets: A Critical Component of Workplace Safety

 Safety helmets are classified into two types based on the level of protection they provide:

-• Type 1 Helmets: Designed to protect against vertical impacts.
+• Type 1 Helmets: Made to protect against vertical impacts.
 They offer protection from objects falling directly on top of the helmet.

 • Type 2 Helmets: Provide protection against both vertical and lateral impacts.
 They are designed to protect against off-center, side, or top impacts.